Skip to main content

 Written by Lauren Ford

-An invoice that is higher than your plan’s standard monthly or annual price can include prorated plan changes, user-based charges where applicable, or other billing adjustments listed on the invoice.
+An invoice can be higher than your plan’s standard monthly or annual price when it includes your regular recurring subscription charge and prorated adjustments or other billing changes on the same invoice.
 Here are some examples of what may cause your invoice to be higher:

-• A self-serve plan upgrade took effect during your billing cycle, which can create prorated charges and credits on the same invoice
+• A plan change took effect during your billing cycle, which can create prorated charges on the same invoice

-• Your invoice includes both your base subscription amount and adjustment line items for changes (e.g. an increase in storage used) that took effect before your renewal date
+• Your renewal invoice includes your base subscription amount and adjustment line items for prorated plan changes or other billing updates before your renewal date

 Not all subscription changes are available directly in workspace settings.
-If you expected to switch plans or billing cadence and do not see that option, contact the Air support team or your designated success manager to verify the changes.
+If the change you expected is not visible there, it is likely handled directly with Air.
+Contact the Air support team or your designated success manager to verify the changes.

 Need more help understanding a specific charge?
 Just message us or email help@air.inc—we’re happy to help!